 received; praising and worshiping the Lord; just plain enjoying his

 loving company.
 This article is clearly about prayers of request, but the article, “Mature prayer” follows this one and gets into the deeper side of prayer and its potential for stronger faith.

 But getting back to the point, we

 can use prayers of request in the full spectrum of our lives.
 For example, prayers

 help can be applied to our spiritual direction, challenges

 to our faith, personal

 relationships, family conflicts, health issues, education

-and work issues,
+and work issues, problems with

 addictions and bad habits, financial necessities,